Jarvis-Consulting-Group/jarvis_data_eng-En4zo/README.md

 ## Highlighted Projects
+**Prompt Sharing Website** [[GitHub](https://github.com/En4zo/prompt_sharing)]: Designed and built an interactive prompt sharing website using Next.js for front-end and back-end functionality, integrating MongoDB as the database.
+Implemented NextAuth for secure user authentication and Tailwind CSS to create a responsive, modern interface.
+Users can post, share, and view prompts, while their personal profile allows access to their individual posts upon login.
+The platform fosters community engagement, creativity, and knowledge sharing with a seamless and secure user experience.

 **Stock Data Analysis System**: Developed a web application using Django as the back-end framework and Apache ECharts for data visualization and stock trad ing history.
 My full-stack web development skills in HTML,CSS, and Javascript were utilized to design a RESTful back-end server for storing stock information persistently in MySQL.

 **Distributed System and Inter-Thread Communication Mechanism(Java)**: Realized inter-thread communication mechanism using Java Sockets and RMI to allow different processes/thread to communicate over TCP/IP network.
 Compared different page replacement algorithms in a centralized system that uses virtual memory.
 Used a distributed system and implemented each page replacement algorithm on particular computer server.